22. By Candlelight

 You confounded Hans!

-In the Russian text is written "Вылезай, окаянный ганс!" or "Go away, damned hans (gans)".
-The word ганс - hans - is pronounced gans and is one of the many loan words used in the Russian language.
+In the Russian text is written «Вылезай, окаянный ганс!» or «Go away, damned hans (gans)».
+The word ганс [hans] is pronounced gans and is one of the many loan words used in the Russian language.
 It sounds Dutch or German.
-There are many folk tales in German in which Hans - who is often the third son of a family - is presented as an idiot, or at least a little lunatic.
+There are many folk tales in German in which Hans, who is often the third son of a family, is presented as an idiot, or at least a little lunatic.
 Although, at the end, he usually winds up with the treasure or the beautiful princess.
 In Russian the equivalent of the Hans character is often called Ivan or Ivanushka.

 Click here to read more about Dutch words in Russian